openpotato/website/en/docs/blog/posts/google-search.md

 Example: `stocks:AAPL`

+## Conversions

+Google can do a bit of maths too.

+### Units

+You can use the `in` operator to convert back and forth between units.
+An unit converter always appears.

+Example: `20km in mm`

+You can also simply search for `unit converter`, in which case the unit converter will also appear.

+### Colours

+By simply entering a colour code, it can easily be converted into another colour code:

+You can convert colour codes from:

++ Hex
++ RGB
++ Pantone

+Examples:

++ `rgb(255, 255, 255)`
++ `rgb 255 255 255 255`
++ `#f0f0f0`
++ `colour f0f0f0`
++ `pantone 214 u`
++ `pms 200 c`

+A colour picker always appears, which displays the following colour systems:

++ Hex
++ RGB
++ HSV
++ HSL
++ CMYK

+You can also simply search for `color picker` and the colour picker will also appear.

 ## Why is it called *googling*?

 The verb *googling* is derived from the product name Google.
 The name Google itself is based on the English term *Googol*, a word coined by American mathematician Edward Kasner for the number 10<sup>100</sup>.
 That's a 1 followed by 100 zeros.